kailash-manasarovar/statement/docs/timeline/2024/october.md

 - He'll be in the LinguaLogic records and I'd recognize him in an instant.
 - I'm guessing at this stage everyone in the town expected me to be dead within weeks so they were getting in quick while they could.

-## Driving to Madrid on my way to Fatima
+## Driving to Madrid on my way to Fátima

-- I head to Madrid on 19th October to stay one night before traveling on to Fatima in Portugal.
+- I head to Madrid on 19th October to stay one night before traveling on to Fátima in Portugal.
 - I need to be away from Dénia as much as possible for my nervous system, and Mary always helps my nervous system.

 !!! warning "Why didn't you leave Dénia?"